 The Little League Privacy Policy has been written to answer questions you might have about this issue.
 As a youth organization we are very concerned about privacy.
 Therefore, we have taken measures to tailor our content and offerings to help protect an individual's privacy.
-This Privacy Policy applies to information collected on Little League International authored websites such as: LittleLeague.org; LittleLeaguestore.net; and our official pages on Facebook, Twitter, YouTube, and Instagram as well as information received from other sources such as charter enrollment and player records reporting.
+This Privacy Policy applies to information collected on Little League International authored websites such as LittleLeaguestore.net; LittleLeagueU.org; and our official pages on Facebook, Twitter, Snapchat, YouTube, Instagram, and other social media as well as information received from other sources such as charter enrollment and player records reporting.